taowang0/taowang0.github.io/_pages/about.md

 ---

 I am a Ph.D. student at UCSD, advised by <a href="https://scungao.github.io/">Sicun Gao</a>.
 Currently, we are interested in learning-based control and optimization problems, with a specific focus on the application of reinforcement learning (RL) in the field of control and robotics.
-I am also interested in analyzing the foundation of learning methods.
+I am also interested in the foundation of learning methods.